evilcyber.com

 A Pull-Up Bar

-It is one of the questions I have answered most often: “I don’t have a pull-up bar, how can I replace them?”
-You can’t.
-Really, I mean it.
-You cannot replace pull-ups.
 The pull-up is the most basic and most important exercise you can do for your back.
 A cable pulldown may look similar, but the effects are different.
 In my experience people also cheat more easily on pulldowns than they do on pull-ups – with pull-ups you either get up or you don’t, with pulldowns you may catch yourself leaning back.

 Home workout with door-mounted pull-up bar

-Pull-up bars like these aren’t very expensive and shouldn’t damage the door frame
+Pull-up bars like these aren’t very expensive and shouldn’t damage the door frame.

-A simple door-mounted pull-up bar will do the job admirably; the one in the link also allows for a wider grip.
-If this is not an option due to circumstances out of your control (significant others and parents sometimes are known to object), then with a bit of creativity you may still find a solution.
+If these are not an option due to circumstances out of your control (significant others and parents sometimes are known to object), then with a bit of creativity you may still find a solution.

 A Solid Board